orenht/DNA-trellis-reconstruction/Readme.md

 ###### Differences from original paper
 * It was unclear how the data was analyzed.
 Most of the clusters contain many traces, so we drew at random _n_ traces from each cluster.
-* No consideration for ECC in trellis generation
+* No consideration for ECC (error correcting code) in trellis generation
 * No consideration for blocking drift of output pointer from input pointer (to improve complexity) in trellis generation
 * No usage of β<sub>0</sub> parameter in trellis BMA
 * Used fixed weight parameters and not the "optimized" hyperparameters for each number of traces